Little Sandy Creek (Niobrara River tributary)

 Little Sandy Creek is a 1.24 mi long first-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Little Sandy Creek rises on the Brush Creek divide about 2 mile south-southeast of Badger School in Holt County and then flows generally north to join the Niobrara River about 0.25 mile southeast of Badger School.

 Watershed

 Little Sandy Creek drains 10.04 sqmi of area, receives about 24.7 in/year of precipitation, and is about 0.87% forested.